There’s just something about a girl in a box braids hairstyle.

 When you spend time, money, and effort on fresh braids, you want to be able to keep them in long enough so that it feels worth it.
 However, one of the purposes of this style is to protect your natural hair.
-If you keep your braids in for longer than two months, this can cause excess buildup, breakage, and damage to your hair.
+If you keep your braids in for longer than two months, this can cause excess buildup, breakage, and damage to each hair strand.
 If you take great care of your braids and already have healthy hair, you can keep your braids in for a maximum of 10 weeks.

 A protective style is a hairstyle that keeps your hair and ends tucked away to minimize breakage, damage and promote hair growth.
-Giving your hair a break from manipulation prevents split ends, loss of hydration and helps you save a good chunk of time.
+Giving your hair type a break from manipulation prevents split ends, loss of hydration and helps you save a good chunk of time.
 Environmental factors like humidity, extreme heat, or cold temperatures can negatively affect the moisture and strength of your curls, so keeping your hair in a style like box braids can help minimize damage.

 Your crown is worthy of all the love and care in the world.
 Natural hair textures are more fragile than other types of hair, so it’s essential to have a solid curl care routine comprised of hair products for braids to keep your hair healthy.
 When you have box braids, it’s key to incorporate the right products into a regular hair care routine to keep them fresh for longer while maintaining the health of your scalp.
 Here are a few tips for taking care of box braids.

 - Moisturize your scalp daily using water along with PATTERN’s Scalp Serum, Hydrating Mist, and Argan Oil to prevent dryness, itchiness, and damage to your hair.

 - Protect your braids at night by sleeping on a silk pillowcase and covering your hair with a bonnet or satin cap to keep the braids fresh.

 - Nail down a hair care routine that involves washing and conditioning your scalp and braids to prevent buildup and damage.